 Dufty N, and Jackson T – ABARES research report

 New information and communications technology (ICT) could deliver the next wave of productivity growth in Australian agriculture.
 This report explores the role of ICT and potential barriers to its use on farms.
 Results from ABARES survey, of over 2200 farmers in 2016–17, are presented for broadacre, dairy and vegetable farms.

 Productivity in Australia’s broadacre and dairy industries (2018)

-Explore the estimates of productivity trends in Australia’s broadacre and dairy industries up to 2015-16.
+This publication reports on farm performance and explores the estimates of productivity trends in Australia’s broadacre and dairy industries up to 2015-16.

 Exploring the relationship between farm size and productivity: Evidence from the Australian grains industry

 Sheng Y & Chancellor W – Food Policy Journal